Transferring money from the UK to Europe is generally a pretty straightforward affair.

-Follow these steps to send money to Europe from UK (or vice versa):
+Follow these five steps to send money to Europe from the UK:

-Step 1: Sign Up with a Provider with UK+EU Offices
+Step 1: Sign Up With a Provider (Preferably One With UK+EU Offices)

-Registration is absolutely free with all of the providers listed on this page and indeed with 99% of the companies we have reviewed across the site.
+Registration is absolutely free with all of these providers and indeed with 99% of the companies we have reviewed across the site.

-Before you jump in completely, we recommend registering with two or three providers so it makes it easier to compare their exchange rates when it gets to the point you’re actually transferring money to Europe.
+Before you jump in completely, we recommend registering with two or three providers so it makes it easier to compare their exchange rates before you hit send.

 Step 2: Decide on type of transfers